tonyjunkes/cfml-tags-to-cfscript/README.md

 #### cfimage

-> There is <em>quite</em> the lot of image-related functions for <cfimage> that are already decently documented by Adobe.
+> There is <em>quite</em> the lot of image-related functions for &lt;cfimage&gt; that are already decently documented by Adobe.
 For the sake of avoiding a lengthy bit of repeating, you can check out those functions at the [ColdFusion Wiki: Image Functions](https://wikidocs.adobe.com/wiki/display/coldfusionen/Image+functions).

 ### Spreadsheet Integration

 #### cfspreadsheet

-> Much like <cfimage>, <cfspreadsheet> has a fair-sized collection of functions for working with spreadsheets which you can find at the [ColdFusion Wiki: Microsoft Office Integration Functions](https://wikidocs.adobe.com/wiki/display/coldfusionen/Microsoft+office+integration+functions).
+> Much like &lt;cfimage&gt;, &lt;cfspreadsheet&gt; has a fair-sized collection of functions for working with spreadsheets which you can find at the [ColdFusion Wiki: Microsoft Office Integration Functions](https://wikidocs.adobe.com/wiki/display/coldfusionen/Microsoft+office+integration+functions).

 ### Tags Implemented as Components